About Las Positas College

 Las Positas College's EMP can be found at the following link:

 The Las Positas College Educational Master Plan (EMP) articulates the institution’s goals and strategies for advancing the college’s mission.
 The plan guides the college in strengthening student achievement, planning for current and future needs, transforming infrastructure and informing the resource allocation process and staffing priorities.

 Las Positas College’s EMP is primarily based on input and feedback received from faculty, staff and students on numerous occasions.
 A workshop was held at the regularly scheduled Town Hall Meeting on November 4, 2014 to get initial input into the college’s EMP.
 A planning charrette was conducted on February 20, 2015 to provide additional input into Las Positas College’s EMP.
 During May of 2015, Las Positas College hosted seven discussion/feedback sessions on campus regarding the draft EMP framework.
 The EMP was also discussed at a number of committee meetings.
-In addition, feedback was given by faculty, staff, and administrators during the summer of 2015.
-In order to proactively address internal and external that may affect the college, environmental scans were conducted to inform the EMP.
+In addition, feedback received from faculty, staff, and administrators during the summer of 2015.
+Furthermore, external and internal environmental scans were conducted to inform the EMP.

 The EMP meets student needs through long‐range planning of instructional and student support programs, facility and site planning needs and technological needs.
-The EMP is expected to be adopted by the Board of Trustees in fall 2015.
-The following is the draft of the EMP as of September 2015:
+The EMP was adopted by the Board of Trustees on November 17, 2015.

 Following the revision of its Mission Statement, the creation of its Vision Statement, and the development of its Institutional Strategic Goals, Las Positas College engaged in a year-long strategic planning process during the 2009-2010 academic year.
 The goal was to engage the College community in a strategic planning process that was radically inclusive, that integrated institutional planning efforts, and that provided an opportunity to develop a collective vision for the organization.